-Marble and granite are the two stars of the home world.
-They’ve both been used to build palaces and monuments for thousands of years.
-Thanks to recent technological developments, you don’t have to be a prince to use these beautiful natural stones – ordinary families can afford a granite kitchen or marble bathroom, too.
-But which one should you choose, and why?
+Marble and Granite are the two stars of the homeworld and have both been used to build palaces and monuments for thousands of years.
+Thanks to recent technological developments, you don’t have to be a prince to use these beautiful natural stones, ordinary families can now afford a Granite kitchen or Marble bathroom too, but which material should you choose, and why?

 Marble – nature’s artistry

-Natural stones like limestone, marble and granite are formed by the earth over thousands or millions of years.
-Marble and limestone are primarily made of calcium carbonate.
-They are built up from layers of sand and shells which formed at the bottom of an ancient sea, and were later subject to high pressure over thousands of years.
+Natural stones like Marble and Granite are formed by the earth over thousands or millions of years.
+Marble is primarily made of calcium carbonate and is built up from layers of sand and shells which formed at the bottom of an ancient sea, and were later subject to high pressure over thousands of years.
 Bright veins of red iron or green copper are often trapped in marble, the metals and minerals giving it its distinctive patterning.
 Fossils are common in marble, too, and you may be able to spot a million-year-old shell in your marble kitchen worktop.

 Granite – the tough stuff

 While marble is often known as a soft stone (relatively soft – it’s still rock hard!), granite is one of the hardest substances we know of.
 As it forms, atoms are forced into a regular structure which is very hard to break.
 Granite typically has to be quarried or cut with diamond-tipped drills as the gems are one of the few substances hard enough to do the job.

 Marble white, granite grey and a dozen other colours

 Both marble and granite are strongly associated with a single colour, even though both are each available in dozens of natural hues across the colour spectrum.
 People often picture granite as a dark grey stone, with little variation or veining, while marble is pictured as being pure white.
 Today we know that there are dozens of natural colours to choose from, from delicate to dark.